Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 ## Create TZSH Softkey Handler

-Once you have created the main window for your application, call the `tzsh_create and tzsh_softkey_create` function with a native window ID to create `tzsh_softkey_h` structure (in mobile and wearable applications).
+Once you have create the main window for your application, call the `tzsh_create and tzsh_softkey_create` function with a native window ID to create `tzsh_softkey_h` structure (in mobile and wearable applications).

 ```
 #include <Elementary.h>